aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 replicaset.apps/observability-collector-5774bbc68d   1         1         1       59s
 ```

 If you don't have prometheus node exporter already available in the EKS cluster then use the following commands to install prometheus node exporter.
-This is required to verify that ADOT collector is able to scrape metrics and pushing it to AMP.
+This is required to verify that ADOT collector is able to scrape metrics and push it to AMP.

 ```
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts